Volunteers in parks

 They usually enjoy the outdoors and have good health and fitness levels.

-Campground hosts are mostly self-sufficient with their own tent or caravan, staying on site for at least three weeks.
+Campground hosts are mostly self-sufficient with their own tent or caravan, staying on site for three weeks at a time.

 - welcoming visitors

 - assisting with the cleaning and maintenance of visitor facilities.

 The campground host program operates in a number of campgrounds across the Top End and Central Australian regions of the NT including: